Facet Joint Injections

 What is a facet joint injection?

-There is often a great amount of confusion when it comes to facet joint injections as a non-surgical treatment option for back pain.
+There is often a great amount of confusion when it comes to facet joint injections as a non-surgical treatment option for spinal pain.
 Some think facet joint injection to be solely the use of steroids.
 In fact some patients are routinely given the choice of facet joint injections or Radiofrequency neurotomy.
 This is where heat generated by radio waves are targeted to damage specific nerves and interfere with their ability to send pain signals to the brain.

 However in new research,doctors tested whether paraspinal block reduces pain scores compared to placebo in women with chronic pelvic pain refractory to drug therapy.
 Drugs did not work.